 Creating a Watch

-Set up your your policies prior to creating the Watch.
+Set up your policies prior to creating the Watch.
 For more information, see Creating Xray Policies and Rules.

 To create a Watch, you need to have the Manage Watches global permission configured on the user or group.